CharityLogic Software Service Agreement

 13. Billing and Payments

 c) The Fees are exclusive of taxes.
 Customer agrees to pay all applicable foreign, federal, state, provincial, county or local income taxes, value added taxes, use, personal, property sales and any other taxes, tariff, duty or similar charges that may be levied by a taxing authority (excluding taxes on CharityLogic’s net income).
+Unless otherwise indicated, all dollar amounts referred to in this Agreement are in lawful money of the United States of America.

 14. Usage of the 2-1-1 Taxonomy